tfabris/BlueGigaEmpeg/README.md

 tuner module connector is turned off in sleep mode.

 The first time you use the BlueGigaEmpeg, you will need to pair it with your Bluetooth car stereo.
-You might also wish to re-pair again after editing the BlueGigaEmpeg firmware.
 The BlueGigaEmpeg has a recessed RESET/PAIR button for this purpose.

 ####  Pairing Procedure: